Pix instant payments (Brazil)

 Scheduled transactions

-You can schedule a Pix transactioin for a future date.
+You can schedule a Pix transaction for a future date.
 Basically, you specify a future date to make the payment, along with the transaction details, such as the payee (branch and account) and transaction amount.
 Pismo executes the transfer on the scheduled date.

 Infraction reports